jbakse/site_builder/content/turtles/index.md

 /:: -->

-Both frameworks can be used to draw a square or star; we are not [_forced_](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but the way of thinking encouraged by the frameworks is different.
+Both frameworks can be used to draw a square or star.
+We are not [_forced_](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but each framework encourages a different way of thinking.
 Just as working directly with pixels encourages different forms than working with higher-level drawing APIs, working with Turtle Graphics encourages yet other forms.

 Turtles are often used to draw spirograph-like figures and recursive trees.